mousepawmedia/devdocs/source/guides/staff.rst

 ..  warning:: Be sure to check your company email every single day, and
     respond in a timely fashion!

-You can check your email through the Roundcube or Rainloop web clients.
+You can check your email through the Roundcube or Nextcloud web clients.
 This is useful if you don't want to configure an external client, or need to check your email without access to your usual device.